-In December 2016, MAG Silver commissioned AMC to prepare an independent estimate of the Mineral Resources of the Property, to be compiled using exploration data available up to 31 December 2016.
-The updated global Mineral Resource estimate is summarized in the Table 1.1 below.
-The Mineral Resources are based on a cut-off Net Smelter Return (NSR) value of \$55/t.
+In December 2016, MAG Silver commissioned AMC to prepare an independent estimate of the Mineral Resources of the Juanicipio property, to be compiled using exploration data available up to 31 December

+2016.
+The updated global Mineral Resource estimate is summarized in Table 1.1 below.
+The Mineral Resources are based on a cut-off NSR value of \$55/t.